Vyšná Slaná

 Vyšná Slaná (Felsősajó) is a village and municipality in the Rožňava District in the Košice Region of middle-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1362.
+Before the establishment of independent Czechoslovakia in 1918, Vyšná Slaná was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.

 Geography

-The village lies at an altitude of 491 metres and covers an area of 15.357 km².
+The village lies at an altitude of 491 metres and covers an area of 15.357 km2.

 It has a population of about 525 people.

+Population

 Culture

 The village has a public library, a gymnasium and a football pitch.